 Bournemouth University benefits from a wonderful location, situated between one of the UK’s newest national parks, officially the best beach in Britain and the second largest natural harbour in the world, with the World Heritage Jurassic Coast located nearby.
 Good transport links means that London is only two hours away.

 With all this activity comes a responsibility to the environment and we are delighted to hold the EcoCampus platinum award for our work in making the university sustainable.
 From bee hives to solar panels, free or subsidised bus journeys for staff and students and a raft of other initiatives, we continually seek to increase our sustainable impact.

-Social sport, our biggest strand within Campus Sport, are drop-in sessions to turn up and play!
+Social sport, the biggest strand within Campus Sport from BU, are drop-in sessions to turn up and play!
 It doesn’t matter if you’ve never played the sport before, come along and give it a go!
 On offer this term, we have basketball, badminton, trampolining, football, futsal, netball & a group run.
-If you’d prefer something more structured, our courses are for you.
+If you’d prefer something more structured, the courses are for you.

-Our clubs and societies, run via the Students’ Union (SUBU), are based entirely on our students’ passions – so whatever you’re into, we should have it covered.
+The clubs and societies, run via the Students’ Union (SUBU), are based entirely on the students’ passions – so whatever you’re into, BU should have it covered.
 These range from sports to charities, baking to gaming, education to politics or even the Bournemouth Banchees Quidditch Society (yes, it really does exist).

 The Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB), placing Bournemouth University firmly amongst the top institutions globally for business degrees.

 Studying in Bournemouth University is a good option of my life.
 The modules taught in the course are good and i learnt a lot of things including working in a team, working in different projects.